FoalTS/foal/docs/docs/authentication-and-access-control/session-tokens.md

 npm install typeorm @foal/typeorm
 ```

-This store uses the default TypeORM connection whose configuration is usually specified in `ormconfig.{json|yml|js}`.
+This store uses the default TypeORM connection whose configuration is usually specified in `config/default.{json|yml|js}`.

 Session states are saved in the `databasesession` table of your SQL database.
 In order to create it, you need to add and run migrations.
 For this purpose, you can export the `DatabaseSession` entity in your user file and execute the following commands.